Workforce Support and Wellbeing Program - CLOSED

 6.00pm - 8.30pm

 Tweed Valley - 21 Nov 2022

 Lismore, Casino & Kyogle – 22 Nov 2022

 Providing workforce support immediately after the floods via mobile medical services, mobile locums and 24/7 telehealth ensured the community could continue to access primary care services.

-Recognising the ongoing importance of supporting the local workforce to continue to rest and recover, a workforce support program has been developed.
-This is to allow any individual (GPs, nurses, administrators or allied health professionals) to have a break, and take their leave, knowing there will be cover while they are away.
+Recognising the ongoing importance of supporting the local workforce to continue to rest and recover, a workforce support program was developed.
+This allowed any individual (GPs, nurses, administrators or allied health professionals) to have a break, and take their leave, knowing there will be cover while they are away.

-The program was co-designed with local providers and recognises that multiple avenues will be needed to support requests across the region.
+The program was co-designed with local providers and recognised that multiple avenues were needed to support requests across the region.

-The following principles have been used to guide the development of this program:
+The following principles were used to guide the development of this program:

 - Importance of keeping the workforce support local.